khalid586/Competitive-Programming-Topics/README.md

-**This repository contains the most common topics found in competitive programming contests.
+**This repository contains some of the most common topics found in competitive programming contests.
 I have tried to combine some of my practiced problems in this repository according to topics.
 Feel free to check them out.**

 **The topics that are coverd in this repo are:**